-- Young Investigator Travel award (€1000), United European Gastroenterology week, Oct 2016, Vienna, Austria.
+- Young Investigator award (€1000), United European Gastroenterology week, Oct 2016, Vienna, Austria.

 - EASL Young Investigator award, EASL The International Liver Congress, 2016, Barcelona, Spain.

-- Young Investigator Travel award (€1000), United European Gastroenterology week, Oct 2015, Barcelona, Spain.
+- Young Investigator award (€1000), United European Gastroenterology week, Oct 2015, Barcelona, Spain.

 - Junior scholar award for attending Viral Hepatitis Congress (VHC), 2015, Frankfurt, Germany.

-- Young Investigator Travel award (€1000), United European Gastroenterology week, Oct 2014, Vienna, Austria.
+- Young Investigator award (€1000), United European Gastroenterology week, Oct 2014, Vienna, Austria.